Azerbaijan Famous Food - 10 Exotic And Traditional Dishes To Savor

 Gutabs – Stuffed meat or vegetable pies

-Understanding Azerbaijan Food Prices
+Understanding Azerbaijan food prices

 Street foods like Kebabs and Qutab are popular options and can be found at affordable prices.
 Desserts like Pakhlava and Lavangi may be slightly more expensive due to their premium ingredients and preparation.